RomAnoX/appfuel/README.md

 [![Issue Count](https://codeclimate.com/github/rsb/appfuel/badges/issue_count.svg)](https://codeclimate.com/github/rsb/appfuel)

 # Appfuel
-Appfuel is a set of conventions, patterns used to separate your business code from the API framework in which it lives, while providing a consistent interface in which to interact with that code.
+Appfuel is a library that employs a set of conventions and patterns used to separate your business code from the API framework in which it lives, while providing a consistent interface for your api code to interact with it.
+The idea is that your business code should live isolated in its own gem making the api boundary, your rails app for example, just another client..

 ## Installation